KC-7/car-quiz/README.md

 - I learned how to implement the smooth scroll function, the effect that scrolls down to the area being navigated to instead of jumping to it, from using <a href="https://www.w3schools.com/howto/howto_css_smooth_scroll.asp" target="_blank" rel="noopener" aria-label="Link to W3Schools' Smooth Scroll Guide (opens in new tab)">W3Schools</a> guide on implementing this feature.

-- I learned how to implenet the <a href="https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/focus" target="_blank" rel="noopener" aria-label="Link to Developer.Mozilla.Org's JS Focus Guide (opens in new tab)">Focus</a> and <a href="https://developer.mozilla.org/en-US/docs/Web/API/Window/scrollTo" target="_blank" rel="noopener" aria-label="Link to Developer.Mozilla.Org's JS Window Scroll Guide (opens in new tab)">Scroll</a> featues in JavaScript using Developer.Mozilla.Org .
+- I learned how to implement the <a href="https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/focus" target="_blank" rel="noopener" aria-label="Link to Developer.Mozilla.Org's JS Focus Guide (opens in new tab)">Focus</a> and <a href="https://developer.mozilla.org/en-US/docs/Web/API/Window/scrollTo" target="_blank" rel="noopener" aria-label="Link to Developer.Mozilla.Org's JS Window Scroll Guide (opens in new tab)">Scroll</a> featues in JavaScript using Developer.Mozilla.Org .

 - Fonts added using <a href="https://fonts.google.com/" target="_blank" rel="noopener" aria-label="Link to Google Fonts (opens in new tab)">Google Fonts</a>.